Course Number | Time | Location |

 Further details will be provided with the assignment.

-In your group project, you will perform a data analysis on real data, using the skills you’ve developed in the labs.
-This group project is a semester-summarizing version of the solo project—you will develop research questions, create visualizations, carry out analyses, and produce a final document that reports all of them.
-Further details will be provided later in the semester.
+In your stats project, you will perform a data analysis on real data, using the skills you’ve developed in the labs.
+This group-based project is a semester-summarizing version of the lab exam—you will develop research questions, demonstrate your usage of Jamovi, create visualizations, carry out analyses, and produce a final document that reports all of them.
+Further details will be provided mid-semester, likely before Thanksgiving.

 Grades

-Your grades in this course will come from the assignments described above: lab work, a solo lab project, a group project, regular homework assignments, online quizzes, and two exams.
+Your grades in this course will come from the assignments described above: lab work, a lab exam, a stats project, regular homework assignments and class reports, and two exams.

 There are a lot of assignments in this course—this means (a) that there is a lot of room to succeed and learn the material, and (b) that there are many things for you to keep track of.
 (Don’t forget the schedule!)